Photographic History of Table Mountain

 eventually to the northwest (upper right corner) on its way to the top

-This is a reconstructed detailed map of McClellan Flats as it was in
+This is a reconstructed map of McClellan Flat as it appeared in

-Table Mountain road was altered somewhat in the time since the 1920s,
+Mountain road was altered somewhat in the time since the 1930s,

 of cabin 8, and you will see the very

-This is the road just above McClellan Flats, and shows Mt.
+This is the road just above McClellan Flat showing Mt.
 Baden-Powell

-Before making any final decision, tests of the sky clarity, moisture
+making a final decision, tests of the sky clarity, moisture

 content, and other measurements